IBS-coder/IBS-coder.github.io/README.txt

-Multiverse by HTML5 UP
+Editorial by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Multiverse, a slick, one-page gallery design with a fully functional lightbox (courtesy of my Poptrox plugin for jQuery) and a custom, reusable "panel" system (click the "About" button in the lower right to see what I mean).
-Had a ton of fun putting this one together, and I hope you have as much fun working with it :)
+Say hello to Editorial, a blog/magazine-ish template built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.
+Not the usual landing page/portfolio affair you'd expect to see at HTML5 UP, but I figured for my 41st (!!!) template I'd change it up a little.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.